 Triglycerides are an integral part of cholesterol chemical structure.
 High levels of triglycerides have a negative impact on overall health.

-High level of cholesterol is responsible for developing plaque in the arteries.
-This plaque deposits in arteries and eventually narrows the bore of the arteries.
+A high level of cholesterol is responsible for developing plaque in the arteries.
+This plaque deposits in the arteries and eventually narrows the bore of the arteries.
 This leads to a lack of blood supply to the heart and can lead to a heart attack eventually.
-Moreover, sometimes this attached plaque detaches and blocks the artery reducing or blocking the blood supply to the heart causing an emergency situation and even heart attack sometimes.
+Moreover, sometimes this attached plaque detaches and blocks the artery, reducing or blocking the blood supply to the heart, causing an emergency situation and even a heart attack sometimes.
 People with high blood cholesterol levels thus need treatment.
-Blood cholesterol-lowering medications are prescribed by health care specialists in such cases.
+Blood cholesterol-lowering medications are prescribed by healthcare specialists in such cases.